Welcome to Religious Exploration for all ages which aims to connect hearts, heads, and hands while building our Beloved Community.

 Spirit Play is a Unitarian Universalist identity and faith formation program for a multi-age classroom.
 It is based on the philosophy of Maria Montessori and incorporates elements of freedom, structure and order, reality and nature, beauty, stimulating materials, and the development of a community life through mixed ages.
 We are working to incorporate these elements into our programming at UCV this year across all ages.
 The Spirit Play stories are engaging lessons in Unitarian identity, history, world religions, moral tales, and myths.
 We come together around a central story lesson, followed by wondering questions.
 The children then have work time during which they choose art, building materials, story boxes, or games that they are drawn to.
 We conclude with clean-up and a closing circle which may include a feast (snack.)

 As Unitarian Universalists we affirm and promote the inherent worth and dignity of each person and we recognize that when it comes to the Original People on this land, this principle has not been upheld.
-A group of Vancouver Unitarians is currently engaged with training as facilitators to guide our children in becoming familiar with the work of reconciliation and how we can go forward upholding our principles.
-The guide for upper elementary has been completed, and we are honoured to be piloting the guide for our primary students here at UCV this fall.
-Please contact Kiersten for more information regarding the planned work with our children this fall.
+Please contact Kiersten for more information.

 Themes for All Ages